Hey friends, I posted a video about spearfishing. The video footage is beautiful for the islands Fatu Hiva and Raroia, enjoy

 We safely arrived in Marquesas in French Polynesia after leaving Galapagos April 16th.
-Galapagos was amazing and seems far away now after we sailed 3045 nautical miles over 20 days to arrive here in Nuka Hiva May 6th.
-All of the highs and lows and the excitement of the Pacific crossing is here on a video we made (sit down with some popcorn in the evening, it’s 45 min).
+Galapagos was amazing and seems far away now after we sailed 3045 nautical miles over 20 days to arrive here in Nuku Hiva May 6th.
+All of the highs and lows and the excitement of the Pacific crossing are here on a video we made (sit down with some popcorn in the evening, it’s 45 min).
 I had so much fun making this video, it’s a great way to tell a story.

 Meanwhile, here are more pics of Galapagos

 In Galapagos, BBC filmed the hatching of marine iguanas and by chance caught on film the first time, snakes hunting together en masse.
 Really, check out this video, it’s an amazing piece of cinematography.
 There are more videos of our sights in Galapagos at the same YouTube channel above 🙂

 Twelve hours into our seven day sail to Galapagos, we lost electricity.
 The smart batteries communicate with an app on our phone, and there was message saying « Disabled by remote ».

 Navionics, our navigation app, was glitching too, advising us to try again later because it couldn’t connect with the GPS satellite.

 I admit, the thought crossed my mind that these events marked the start of a global cyberattack and the beginning of World War III.

 So as the sun started to set, we sailed a parallel route with massive container ships coming out of the busiest port in the world, with the tacit agreement between us that they don’t run us over provided we have on running lights and throw off an AIS signal.
 Both lights and AIS require power.